matsfranco/motor-control-unit/README.md

 The libraries were developed base on Andrew Kramer library, available at http://andrewjkramer.net/pid-motor-control/

 ## Next Steps
-Actually it is controlled by a set of instructions by Serial Port.
+Currently the MCU is controlled by a set of instructions by Serial Port.
 But I will develop aditional features like:
 - PPM Control, to attach Radiocontrollers
 - LiPo Battery voltage and H-Bridge Driver temperature measures
 - Automatic Calibration routines